kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/docs/README.md

             }
         }

-Now I can show you how I could rewrite the "TC0" so that it gives highlight to the HTML elements which the script selected.
+Now I can show you how I could rewrite the "TC0" so that it repeats highlighting a lot of HTML elements.
 Please see the Test Case ["TC1"](https://github.com/kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/blob/develop/Scripts/TC1/Script1547070867765.groovy)

     import static com.kms.katalon.core.testobject.ObjectRepository.findTestObject